tomroedev/voxa-soundboard-studio-sample-code/README.md

 The testing strategy includes:

 - Standard JVM tests (including Compose screenshot testing via Paparazzi).
 - Test fakes in place of certain classes, i.e. repositories.
-I prefer this over mocking, as it gives more control.
 - Turbine for Flow assertions.
 - Compose UI testing (instrumented testing).
 This uses Compose semantics-tree assertions to ensure that the correct items are displayed at any given moment.